 go get github.com/livetemplate/livetemplate

 You'll have a go.mod and an empty directory.
-We'll add two files: main.go and counter.tmpl.
+We'll add three files: counter.go (state and handlers), main.go (wiring), and counter.tmpl (the template).

 type CounterState struct {